-As embarrassing as it is for us dog owners to even talk about the subject and admit that we have a poop eating dog, it is actually a very common problem.
-What we see as a disgusting and repulsive form of behavior, is actually quite common in dogs.
+As embarrassing as it is for us dog owners to even talk about the subject and admit that we have a poop-eating dog, it is actually a very common problem.
+What we see as a disgusting and repulsive form of behaviour, is actually quite common in dogs.

 The scientific name for poop eating is “Coprophagia”, and those who have never heard of it might think it is some kind of fancy food item, well… to some dogs it is a delicacy.
-Coprophagia is often one of the reasons that dog owners try to re home their dog.
+Coprophagia is often one of the reasons that dog owners try to rehome their dogs.

 There are some dogs that eat poop, while others do not, and some dogs will only eat their own, and others will only consume the poop of other animals.
 So weird and confusing right?

-If you have a poop eater at home, don’t despair because the reasons why dogs eat poop fall into 2 categories, medical or behavioral, and there are ways to discourage this disgusting habit.
+If you have a poop eater at home, don’t despair because the reasons why dogs eat poop fall into 2 categories, medical or behavioural, and there are ways to discourage this disgusting habit.

-Poop Eating Is A Natural Instinct For Mothers And Pups
+Poop Eating Is Natural Instinct For Mothers & Pups

 The mother dog will usually stop eating her puppies feces around the time the puppies have started to consume solid food, and are able to leave the den to eliminate.

-This instinctive behavior is seen in the wild, and it can be discouraged at home by the breeder.
-The breeder should clean up after the puppies, so that the puppies will not have a chance to eat their poop.
+This instinctive behaviour is seen in the wild, and it can be discouraged at home by the breeder.
+The breeder should clean up after the puppies so that the puppies will not have a chance to eat their poop.